Updated: Sep 2

-- FDACS is working with national grocery retailers to encourage them to end purchase limits on milk at their stores as well as to stock their stores with Florida-grown products.
+FDACS is working with national grocery retailers to encourage them to end purchase limits on milk at their stores and to stock their stores with Florida-grown products.

 For state agencies to purchase from Florida farmers, state farmers must be registered on MyFloridaMarketPlace.
 This allows Florida farmers to become registered vendors and permits state dollars to go directly to Florida produce.